 The Guide to Indigenous Organizations and Services is a resource listing of Indigenous community-based services and organizations.

-As part of its work to create true and lasting reconciliation with Indigenous peoples, B.C. is committed to adopting the United Nations Declaration on the Rights of Indigenous Peoples, and the Truth and Reconciliation Commission of Canada’s Calls to Action.
+As part of its work to create true and lasting reconciliation with Indigenous peoples, the government of British Columbia is committed to adopting and implementing the United Nations Declaration on the Rights of Indigenous Peoples (UN declaration), and the Truth and Reconciliation Commission of Canada’s Calls to Action (calls to action).

 The Province works in partnership with First Nations, Métis, non-government organizations and the federal government to provide services and programs to improve social outcomes for Indigenous people and communities.